hmcts/apim-tests/README.md

 ## Commands

+You can use the command `make test-policy` to trigger policies tests.

-Type `make help` to list the available commands
+Type `make help` to list the other available commands:

 ```
 Available commands: